-WWE Rumors: Entire Brand Could Be Shut Down After #Speaking Out Movement
+WWE Rumors: Entire Brand Could Be Shut Down After #SpeakingOut Movement

 As the #SpeakingOut movement continues to grow in the professional wrestling community, WWE may resort to drastic measures.
 Rumors are flying that the promotion will completely shut down the NXT UK brand sometime before the end of the year.
-As accusations keep coming forth against different superstars, WWE is beginning to wonder if the brand is still worth keeping around.
+As accusations keep coming against different superstars, WWE is beginning to wonder if the brand is still worth keeping around.

 Earlier this month, the NXT UK brand hit its two-year anniversary, but its future appears to be quite cloudy.
 According to Tom Colohue of Sportskeeda, there are numerous reasons why WWE is contemplating dissolving the brand and moving its remaining superstars elsewhere.